Self-Programming Strength Training Stops Working After the Novice Phase: Most Lifters Never Realise Why.

 What Coaching at James Swift Personal Training Actually Addresses

 The value of coaching is the external eye and the decision-making framework that the self-coached intermediate demonstrably lacks.
-Every session is observed, every lift assessed, every week adjusted based on what actually happened rather than what a spreadsheet predicted would happen.
+Every lift is assessed, and every week is adjusted based on what actually happened rather than what a spreadsheet predicted would happen.

-If your self-programming strength training has stopped producing results, the Strength Diagnostic is a single session designed to identify exactly where your programming has gone wrong and what needs to change.
-It costs £50, and you can book it at jamesswift.uk/offer
+If you train in or near Neston, the Strength Diagnostic is a single in-person session, £50, built to identify exactly where your self-programming has stalled and what has to change.
+You can book it at jamesswift.uk/book-online.

 Comments